 Although down insulation is generally considered to be better, there are many compelling reasons why you should go with synthetic insulation.

 Unlike the average natural down jacket, the average synthetic jacket dries quickly and stays warm even when it gets wet.
-A synthetic jacket is more breathable and easier to care for compared to natural down jacket.
+A synthetic jacket is more breathable and easier to care for compared to a natural down jacket.
 It is also much more affordable than goose down.

 But not all synthetic down is made equal.
 The quality and performance can vary greatly between different types of synthetic insulation, which brings us to our point: